-On March 13, 2020, the federal government issued a Public Health Emergency (PHE) for the coronavirus (COVID-19) disease.
-This PHE affected the Hawki Program through the rest of SFY20 in determining disenrollment, premium collection, and the type of services provided.
-Due to the PHE, children were not disenrolled from the program at the time of their renewal, the collection of premiums paused, and healthcare services were added.
-Among the services was telehealth that allowed Hawki members to continue to receive needed health services, without the need to go to a provider's office.
+On March 13, 2020, the Federal government issued a Public Health Emergency (PHE) for the coronavirus (COVID-19) disease.
+This PHE affected the Hawki Program through the rest of SFY20 and the entire SFY21 in determining disenrollment, premium collection, and the type of services provided.
+Due to the PHE, children were not disenrolled from the program at the time of their renewal, the collection of premiums stopped, and healthcare services were added.
+Telehealth was one of the services that were added to allow Hawki members to continue to receive needed health services without the need to go to a provider's office.